skills/review-pull-requests/.github/steps/4-step.md

 _Nice work reviewing that pull request :sparkles:_

 While reviewing, it is very common to find simple changes that are easier to implement than to describe.
-For example typos or rewording sentences.
+For example, typos or rewording sentences.
 These are perfect situations for the **Add a suggestion** feature.

 ### How do I suggest a change?